giovanni-bort/cinc20/README.md

  Refer to the paper:

-Potential of Rule-Based Methods and Simple Deep Learning architectures for ECG Diagnostic Identification.
+G. Bortolan, I. Christov, I. Simova, Potential of Rule-Based Methods and Simple Deep Learning architectures for ECG Diagnostic Identification.

-Giovanni Bortolan, Ivaylo Christov, Iana Simova. sumbitted to Physiological Measurement.
+sumbitted to Physiological Measurement.
 2021.